Fenris42/Fenris42.github.io/Game_Modding.md

 - An entrance to [underground ruins](https://timberborn.wiki.gg/wiki/Underground_Ruins){:target="_blank"} for a late game scrap metal mine.

 ### The Challenge:
 - This is a map that flips the [typical scenario](https://timberborn.wiki.gg/wiki/Maps){:target="_blank"} upside down.
- - [Typical maps](https://timberborn.wiki.gg/wiki/Maps){:target="_blank"} are landlocked with a shallow river running through them.
+[Typical maps](https://timberborn.wiki.gg/wiki/Maps){:target="_blank"} are landlocked with a shallow river running through them.
 Water is your most precious resource.
 - In this map, water is abundant but current for [water wheels](https://timberborn.wiki.gg/wiki/Water_Wheel){:target="_blank"} is scarce.
-	- Water levels drop a bit but remains fairly steady during a drought due to the map's border.
+- Water levels drop a bit but remain fairly steady during a drought due to the map’s border.
-	- However, when a [badtide](https://timberborn.wiki.gg/wiki/Weather#Badtide){:target="_blank"} season comes the map is now flooded with [badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} that lingers after the season instead of being flushed out increasing toxicity around you and creating challenges areas around coast lines.
-The map's borders that made droughts easier amplifies [badtides](https://timberborn.wiki.gg/wiki/Weather#Badtide){:target="_blank"}.
-This is the turning point of the map and when the difficulties becomes clearer.
+- However, because of these borders, a [badtide](https://timberborn.wiki.gg/wiki/Weather#Badtide){:target="_blank"} now floods the map with [badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} that lingers after the season, increasing toxicity and creating challenge areas around coastlines.
+	- This is the turning point of the map and when the difficulties becomes clearer.

 ### Design Choices:
-- To build a map different that those on [3rd party sites](https://mod.io/g/timberborn?tags-in=Map){:target="_blank"} or [base game scenarios](https://timberborn.wiki.gg/wiki/Maps){:target="_blank"}.
+- To build a map different from those on [third party sites](https://mod.io/g/timberborn?tags-in=Map){:target="_blank"} or [base game scenarios](https://timberborn.wiki.gg/wiki/Maps){:target="_blank"}.
-- Water is unusually abundant but it becomes a primary antagonist as the maps progresses due to increasing [badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} toxicity.
+- Water is unusually abundant but it becomes a primary antagonist as the map progresses, due to increasing [badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} toxicity.
-	- This is a play on "too much of a good thing" and "water, water, everywhere, but not a drop to drink".
+	- This is a play on “too much of a good thing” and “water, water, everywhere, but not a drop to drink’”

 - Progression:
 	- Early Game:
 		- Abundant resources and flat build spots.
 	- Mid Game:
 		- Incentivizing expansion to islands near your central [district](https://timberborn.wiki.gg/wiki/Districts){:target="_blank"} while pushing the travel distance limits.
-		- Players will experience their first [badtide](https://timberborn.wiki.gg/wiki/Weather#Badtide){:target="_blank"} and discover this map isn't as easy as they thought.
+		- Players will experience their first [badtide](https://timberborn.wiki.gg/wiki/Weather#Badtide){:target="_blank"} and discover that this map isn't as easy as they thought.
 A whole new problem will be revealed when the [badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} doesn't dissipate easily.
 	- Late Game:
 		- Multiple [districts](https://timberborn.wiki.gg/wiki/Districts){:target="_blank"} are required due to shortage of land and long travel distances between them.
 		- [Districts](https://timberborn.wiki.gg/wiki/Districts){:target="_blank"} and [trade](https://timberborn.wiki.gg/wiki/District_Crossing){:target="_blank"} will be needed between the islands.